fury-gl/fury/docs/source/posts/2023/2023-07-31-week-9-joaodellagli.rst

 .. math::
    KDE(x, y) = \frac{1}{n} \sum_{i = 0}^n K(x, y)

 If the number of points :math:`n` is big enough, some KDE results will be really low.
-This presents a real problem to our implementation beacuse, without the float framebuffers, it is currently only being possible to pass *8-bit unsigned char* information, that only allows 256 values.
+This presents a real problem to our implementation because, without the float framebuffers, it is currently only being possible to pass *8-bit unsigned char* information, that only allows 256 values.
 This is far from ideal, as low values would have alone densities low enough to disappear.
 This presented a problem as to renormalize the densities, I was retrieving the texture to the CPU, calculating its minimum and maximum values, and passing to the fragment shader as uniforms